Birdwatching Journey in the Philippines

 - International flights,

-- The single room option if desired and subject to availability.
-Price upon request,
+- Single room option available upon request and subject to availability.
+Price on request.

 - Tips and other personal expenses.